1990 Manjil–Rudbar earthquake: Damage and casualties

 Widespread damage occurred to the northwest of the capital city of Tehran, including the cities of Rudbar and Manjil.
+The total area of devastation was measured to be 20,000 km2.
 The National Geophysical Data Center estimated that $8 billion in damage occurred in the affected area.
-Other earthquake catalogs presented estimates of the loss of life in the range of 35,000–50,000, with a further 60,000–105,000 that were injured.
+Other earthquake catalogs presented estimates of the loss of life in the range of 35,000–50,000, with a further 60,000–105,000 that were injured and 400,000 rendered homeless.
+The earthquake struck 30 minutes after midnight when most people were sleeping in their basic mud dwellings, a major factor contributing to the high death toll.